Step-By-Step Guide: Swimming Starts Off Blocks

 Now, it's time to push off the block.

-3. To initiate a forward jump momentum, push yourself forward with arms and let your body follow the lead.
-The weight of your body should follow your arms, traveling downward forward in a streamline.
+3. To initiate a forward jump momentum, push yourself forward with your arms and let your body follow the lead.
+The weight of your body should follow your arms, traveling downward and forward in a streamline.

 reaction time swimming